 Extra-long twin sheets are usually the best size for dorm mattresses.
 For communal shower rooms, flip-flops, a shower caddy for personal items and a bathrobe are musts.
 And a basic tool set and sewing kit can come in handy for quick repairs.

-Don’t forget thrift stores.
 Look for inexpensive funky plates and mugs that don’t look like every other student’s college gear.
 Go for comfort and not flair when it comes to clothing.
-Goodwill offers a 20% discount to students on Tuesdays.
 Call local thrift and reuse stores to find out if they have a student discount available.

-Ask newly graduated students if they are getting rid of items.
-If you have older friends who are leaving behind usable items, don’t be afraid to ask if you can take them off their hands instead of letting them go to the landfill.
+If you know older students who are leaving behind usable items, don’t be afraid to ask if you can take them off their hands instead of letting them go to the landfill.
 Barely-used microwaves, refrigerators, and dishware go into college dumpsters every year.
 Some colleges, like Emerson College, set up “swap shops” to rehome items that can be used by incoming students.
 Ask your friends if they have any hand-me-down items from their own college-age children.

 We know that shopping for dorm decor with your son or daughter would be a lot of fun.
 But it’s time to let go of the apron strings.
 By letting your student buy her own household items once she arrives, you not only save money, you give your student a chance to flaunt her independence and learn how to shop on a budget.